-11.7 Careful consideration should be given to the choice of all materials to be used.
+- 11.7 Careful consideration should be given to the choice of all materials to be used.
 It is important to use appropriate, sustainable and good quality materials.
 A good quality soft wood is often the most suitable material for most of the shop front, particularly for older buildings and can be repainted if the shop requires a change of appearance.
 Aluminium can often provide an acceptable substitute if finished in a colour to suit the overall colour scheme of the shop.
-Gray anodised aluminium framing is functional, but its finish is not very attractive, does not contribute positively to most colour schemes and is best kept for the smallest and simplest shop fronts.

-11.8 Within Conservation Areas, the use of PVCu or other plastics for any elements of a shopfront would not be appropriate.
+Gray anodised aluminium framing is functional, but its finish is not very attractive, does not contribute positively to most colour schemes and is best kept for the smallest and simplest shop fronts. - 11.8 Within Conservation Areas, the use of uPVC or other plastics for any elements of a shopfront would not be appropriate.
+The Conservation Area Design and Development Guidance SPD provides further details on appropriate materials and designs of shopfronts in Conservation Areas.

-Figure 11.4 PVCu windows and doors detract from the appearance fo the shopfront.
+Figure 11.4 uPVC windows and doors detract from the appearance of the shopfront.

-Figure 11.5 Wood allows for finer detailing.
+Figure 11.5 The use of wood allows for finer detailing.